Marc Anthony: Early life

-Marco Antonio Muñiz was born in New York City, the son of Puerto Rican parents.
+Marco Antonio Muñiz was born in the New York City borough of Manhattan, the son of Puerto Rican parents.
 His father, Felipe Muñiz, was a hospital cafeteria worker and musician, and his mother, Guillermina Quiñones, was a housewife.

 Anthony's parents named him after Mexican singer Marco Antonio Muñiz.
 Anthony grew up in East Harlem, also known as Spanish Harlem or El Barrio, and is the youngest of eight children.
 He was raised Catholic.

 His musical education began at home, where he learned to sing in both Spanish and English under the guidance of his father, Felipe, himself a professional guitarist.
 As a child, Anthony listened to a variety of musical genres and performers, including rock, rhythm and blues, pop stars José Feliciano (Puerto Rico), Air Supply (Australia), as well as salsa legends Héctor Lavoe (Puerto Rico), Willie Colón (United States), and Rubén Blades (Panama), among others.
 According to Anthony, renowned Puerto Rican percussionist and bandleader Tito Puente in particular wielded a profound personal and professional influence throughout his life.